Lump in the throat

 Clinic Location

-The medical term for this problem is ‘globus hystericus’ (the related word hysterical is obviously not a very nice or flattering one and is strongly reminiscent of a paternalistic and patronising medical establishment but I thought I would give the ‘name’ here to assist an understanding of this being a widespread and long established problem for others as well).
+What then happens is that the tightening up of the delicate throat structures involved in swallowing and speech becomes a source of anxiety in itself and the problem gets intensified further.
+The medical term for this problem is ‘globus hystericus’.
+The related word hysterical is obviously not a very nice or flattering one and is strongly reminiscent of a paternalistic and patronising medical establishment but at least giving the ‘name’ here will assist an understanding of this being a widespread and long-established problem for others as well.

 TOP | CONDITIONS TREATED A-Z or BY GROUP

-Physically relax the tissues around the problem area.
+Physically relax the tissues

 TOP | CONDITIONS TREATED A-Z or BY GROUP

-15mls Cramp Bark
+Cramp Bark 15mls

-15mls Wild Yam
+Wild Yam 15mls

-5mls Licorice root
+Licorice root

 TOP | CONDITIONS TREATED A-Z or BY GROUP